 Let’s say you have Fentanyl in your body?
 Ever wonder how long it will stay in your system?
 Let’s say you put on a Fentanyl patch that lasts a week?
-Let’s say it is a 100-microgram patch, which means your body absorbs 100-micrograms an hour all week.
+Let’s say it is a 100-microgram patch, which means your body absorbs 100 micrograms an hour all week.
 That’s a pretty significant dose, enough for someone who has not built up a tolerance to overdose.

 There will still be traces of Fentanyl in your system for quite a while, and as it draws down the intensity of cravings skyrockets (withdrawal symptoms).
 This is another sign that things have gone too far and you are now addicted.
 How long the drug stays in your system is also a matter of how you took the drug.
-Did you take it through an IV, a skin patch, nasal spray, or did you take it orally?
+Did you take it through an IV, a skin patch, or nasal spray, or did you take it orally?
 Other factors include your metabolic rate, your size and weight, and how much water you have in your system.

 Generally speaking, if you are taking Fentanyl orally or using a skin patch, you can expect at least four days before it is mostly out of your system.
-If you take it through an IV, it can be detected up to 48-hours after last use with a simple blood test.
+If you take it through an IV, it can be detected up to 48 hours after last use with a simple blood test.

 What Are The Effects of Fentanyl?

 There are many things Fentanyl does to the body and mind.
 Many side effects too.
-Some are very common, others are rare.
+Some are very common, and others are rare.
 This stuff will really mess you up, and once addicted it is extremely difficult to get off.

 Let’s say that you are using a Fentanyl patch.
 In the beginning, you will probably experience a number of effects; you will feel anxious, get cold chills, and have trouble sleeping.
 Some experience drowsiness instead.
-You can expect a more acidic stomach, constipation or diarrhea, and this can lead to a loss of appetite even vomiting.
+You can expect a more acidic stomach, constipation, or diarrhea, and this can lead to a loss of appetite or even vomiting.
 You might experience a temporary false sense of well-being, then later dizziness, confusion, nausea, and headaches.
 Your skin might become itchy and you will start sweating profusely.
 Your mouth will get dry and you will feel weak and fatigued.

 Realize of course, that everyone experiences side effects differently.
 It’s kind of like those prescription drug commercials where they tell you how great the drug is and then spend the second half of the commercial telling you about all the horrible side effects.
 We all laugh at those commercials, but it’s good to know the truth right?

-Unfortunately, with Fentanyl addiction, things go from bad to worse.
+Things You May Not Know About Fentanyl – Unfortunately, with Fentanyl addiction, things go from bad to worse.
 You can expect things like Apnea while sleeping as your breathing is interrupted.
 You will also have trouble breathing while awake.
 It’s common to have a constant fever, and the inability to stay alert and mindful.
 Hallucinations are also very common.
 Trouble urinating is another side effect, as you may experience an inability to drain your bladder all the way.

 How Dangerous is It – Can Fentanyl Cause Death?

-A large number of Fentanyl deaths occur from accidental overdose, as users buy Fentanyl from dealers selling counterfeits.
+A large number of Fentanyl deaths occur from an accidental overdose, as users buy Fentanyl from dealers selling counterfeits.
 Users have no idea what the dosage is.
-Often the second hand dealers they buy from don’t either.
-Another major cause of death is when other drugs such as heroin are mixed in, or when the batch is inconsistent or the mixture comes out wrong.
+Often the second-hand dealers they buy from don’t either.
+Another major cause of death is when other drugs such as heroin are mixed in, when the batch is inconsistent or the mixture comes out wrong.
 If the concentration is not distributed throughout the batch, each pill or tablet can be different.
 This is a recipe for disaster.